taw00/howto/howto-dashes.md

 **2-Em dashes** are used to indicate a partial word, or missing or blotted out text (for example, when quoting material from an illegible document).
   &emsp;_David H&#x2E3A;h [Hirsch?] voted aye._

-**3-Em dashes** are used primarily by manuscript editors to reference repeated listings of author(s) or editor(s) in a bibliography.
+**3-Em dashes** are used primarily by authors to reference repeated listings of author(s) or editor(s) in a bibliography.
 See example below.

 Read more about when to use hyphens, dashes, colons, parentheses, etc. from this mini-bibliograpy.
 It also demonstrates how the special character, the 3-em dash (`&#x2E3B;`), is utilized in citations: